pmem/pmdk/README.md

 Currently these libraries only work on 64-bit Linux, Windows<sup>2</sup>, and 64-bit FreeBSD 11+<sup>3</sup>.
 For information on how these libraries are licensed, see our [LICENSE](LICENSE) file.

+> NOTICE:
+Support for Windows is deprecated since PMDK 1.13.0 release and will be removed in the PMDK 1.14.0 release.

 ><sup>1</sup> Not supported on Windows.
 >
 ><sup>2</sup> PMDK for Windows is feature complete, but not yet considered production quality.